DanielVF/divided-nft/README.md

 Code is MIT.

-If you find a bug, DM me on twitter, plskthx.
+If you find a bug, DM me on twitter.
 Rewards in AI generated art.

 For discussion on the experiment let's try using GitHub discussions on this repo.